q2g/fork-CircularKPI/README.md

 EDIT #3 20160409: Added an option to show decimals (up to 2 decimals in order to avoid clutter).
 Off by default but can be enabled from the object properties.

+EDIT #4 20160413: Added an option to hide the "%" sign in the KPI in order to show actual values.
+Do note that the rings only support values up to 300(%).

 # Example
 ![alt tag](https://raw.githubusercontent.com/johsund/CircularKPI/master/CircularKPI_animation.gif)